AnghelLeonard/Hibernate-SpringBoot/README.md

 A proxy can be unproxied via `Hibernate.unproxy()`.
 This method is available starting with Hibernate 5.2.10.

-**Key points:**\
+**Key points:**
-     - fetch a proxy via `JpaRepository#getOne()`\
+- fetch a proxy via `JpaRepository#getOne()`
 - unproxy the fetched proxy via `Hibernate.unproxy()`

 ----------------------------------------------------------------------------------------------------------------------

 166. **[How To Convert `Boolean` To Yes/No Via `AttributeConverter`](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootMapBooleanToYesNo)**

-**Description:** This application is an example of converting a `Boolean` to Yes/No strings via `AttributeConverter`.
+**Description:** This application is an example of converting a `Boolean` to *Yes*/*No* strings via `AttributeConverter`.
 This kind of conversions are needed when we deal with legacy databases that connot be changed.
-In this case, the legacy database stores the booleans as Yes/No.
+In this case, the legacy database stores the booleans as *Yes*/*No*.

-**Key points:**\
+**Key points:**
 - implement a custom converter via `AttributeConverter`

 ----------------------------------------------------------------------------------------------------------------------

 167. **[How Efficient Is Just `@OManyToOne`](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootJustManyToOne)**

-**Note:** The `@ManyToOne` relationship maps exactly to the one-to-many table relationship.
+**Note:** The `@ManyToOne` association maps exactly to the one-to-many table relationship.
 The underlying foreign key is under child-side control in unidirectional or bidirectional relationship.

 **Description:** This application shows that using only `@ManyToOne` is quite efficient.
 On the other hand, using only `@OneToMany` is far away from being efficient.
 Always, prefer bidirectional `@OneToMany` or unidirectional `@ManyToOne`.
 Consider two entities, `Author` and `Book` in a unidirectional `@ManyToOne` relationship.

-**Key points:**\
+**Key points:**
-     - Adding a new book is efficient\
+- Adding a new book is efficient
-     - Fetching all books of an author is efficient via a JPQL\
+- Fetching all books of an author is efficient via a JPQL
-     - Pagination of books is efficient\
+- Pagination of books is efficient
-     - Remove a book is efficient\
+- Remove a book is efficient
-     - Even if the fetched collection is not managed, dirty checking mechanism works as expected
+- Even if the fetched collection is not managed, *dirty checking* mechanism works as expected

 ----------------------------------------------------------------------------------------------------------------------